-If the business also includes also real estate assets, 2 percent mortgage tax and 1 percent cadastral tax are also due.
+If the business also includes real estate assets, EUR 50 mortgage tax and EUR 50 cadastral tax are also due.

-Share Deal - Transfer of an Equity Interest in an Italian Limited Liability Company
+Share Deal-Transfer of an Equity Interest in an Italian Limited Liability Company

-The sale of an equity interest (quota) in an Italian limited liability company (Società a responsabilità limitata) is VAT-exempt.
+The sale of an equity interest (quota) in an Italian limited liability company (società a responsabilità limitata) is VAT-exempt.
 The sale is generally executed by notary deed, and it is subject to mandatory registration with the Italian Tax Authorities.
 EUR 200 registration tax applies.